← Back to Insights

 The response formula:

-Offer to make it right offline (include a direct contact)
+3. Offer to make it right offline — include a direct contact

 What you should never do: argue, explain at length, or get personal.
 Potential customers reading that exchange will side with the customer every time.

 The smarter move is to intercept negative sentiment before it becomes a public review.
-A pre-review satisfaction check (sent before the review link) catches unhappy customers and routes them to a private channel.
-This is standard in any well-built review automation system and keeps your public profile clean while still giving
+A pre-review satisfaction check — sent before the review link — catches unhappy customers and routes them to a private channel.
+This is standard in any well-built review automation system and keeps your public profile clean while still capturing feedback that helps you improve.

 Start Now, Not Later